Bellport, New York: Transportation

-The main route through Bellport is South Country Road (Suffolk CR 36), a former section of Montauk Highway that runs west to east from East Patchogue to Brookhaven.
-The main south-north road is Bellport Lane, which becomes Bellport Avenue north of South Country Road.
-At the northern village border, the principal south-north route shifts to Station Road and runs toward West Yaphank, while Bellport Avenue becomes a minor local street that terminates at a dead end on the Montauk Branch of the LIRR, resuming its trajectory between Montauk Highway and the eastbound service road of Sunrise Highway at Exit 56.
-Other roads include Head of the Neck Road, which runs west through east from North Bellport and skirts the village's northern border east of Fairway Drive.
+The main route through Bellport is South Country Road (Suffolk CR 36), that runs west to east from East Patchogue to Brookhaven.
+The main south–north road is Bellport Lane, which shifts to Station Road north of South Country Road, and runs toward West Yaphank.
+Other roads include Head of the Neck Road, which runs west through east from East Patchogue and skirts the village's northern border east of Fairway Drive.